Facebook vs Snapchat Feud ContinuesFebruary 7th, 2017

 Slingshot was part of Facebook’s Creative Labs, a division that encouraged experimentation among the social network’s employees through hackathon-type sessions.
 The division pushed the boundaries of Facebook, with three apps under its belt including Rooms, Riff and Slingshot.
 Creative Labs was eventually discontinued in December 2015: "Since their launches, we've incorporated elements of Slingshot, Riff and Rooms into the Facebook for iOS and Android apps," a Facebook spokeswoman told The Verge.
 “We haven't updated these apps in some time and we've decided to officially end support by removing them from the App Store and Google Play."

 However Facebook is not only taking a stab at Snapchat’s target market, they seem to be copying ideas from the app itself.
 In August 2016, Facebook’s Instagram launched a feature called ‘Stories’, which literally copied the name and function of Snapchat stories.
-Since its launch Instagram stories have 100 million daily viewers while Snapchat’s entire app has 150 million daily users.
+Since its launch, Instagram stories have 100 million daily viewers while Snapchat’s entire app has 150 million daily users.
 Watch Casey Neistat, Entrepreneur/YouTuber explain in this video how Instagram blatantly copied Snapchat stories:

-However, it’s not all one way traffic.
+However, it’s not all one-way traffic.
 With the competition heating up Snapchat threw a punch back by seemingly copying Instagram’s extremely useful feature of having the ability to rewind stories.
 There is fierce competition in the social media market where staying ahead of the game is paramount.
-Facebook wants to be the monopoly for social media, despite the fact that users are not going to stop using beloved apps like Snapchat anytime soon.
+Facebook wants to be the monopoly of social media, despite the fact that users are not going to stop using beloved apps like Snapchat anytime soon.
 Will Facebook manage to eliminate the competition in the future?
 Only time will tell.